oferonmi/datafilik.github.io/_drafts/sub-saharan-tech-chronicle-chapter1.md

 of electric power, which had, in the first place, made him to take the power-absence induced afternoon nap.
 He had been working on one of his pet web development projects when suddenly, a power outage occurred.
 The charged battery of his laptop computer had bought him an additional one hour before it ran out of charge.
 Here he was awoken by the heat, that seemed to have increased in its intensity, and yet the electric power haddn't been restored.

-Sudden power outages are normal occurrence in his area of sub-Saharan Africa, But the duration of power outage during the current week had be especially long and almost looked like the would last forever.
+Sudden power outages are normal occurrence in his area of Sub-Saharan Africa, But the duration of power outage during the current week had be especially long and almost looked like the would last forever.

 'What could be the cause of the outage this time', he reasoned, trying to give himself possible rough estimates of the outage duration and maybe some assurrance of a not-too-far time when the electric power is restored.